Asiimwegithub/Agritunda-4/README.md

 The platform is open and free to use and all the farmer has to do is download the application from the play store/ app store, install it and run instantly.
 The UI is simple and easily understood by the users.

 The farmer uploads a product with its description, the price tag, contact details to the platform where the buyer will browse and purchase.
-Then the package will be delivery through our channel and the payments will be done via MTN MoMo
+Then the package will be delivered through our channel and the payments will be done via MTN MoMo